-Various regulations enacted pursuant to the Competition Law (Cabinet Decision No. 37 of 2014, the Implementing Regulations and Cabinet Decision No. 13 of 2016 and Cabinet Decision No. 22 of 2016 (the Thresholds Regulations)) set out the market share thresholds for the application of: (i) the de minimis exception (to the prohibition on restrictive agreements and abuse of dominant position); and (ii) merger control rules, as well as the criteria for identifying small and medium undertakings, which are exempted from the Competition Law.
+Various regulations enacted pursuant to the Competition Law (Cabinet Resolution No. 37 of 2014, the implementing regulations of the Competition Law, Cabinet Resolution No. 13 of 2016 and Cabinet Resolution No. 22 of 2016

+(together, the Threshold Regulations)) set out the market share thresholds for the application of: the de minimis exception (to the prohibition on restrictive agreements and abuse of dominant position); and merger control rules, as well as the criteria for identifying small and medium undertakings, which are exempted from the Competition Law.
 The Threshold Regulations set the market share threshold for establishing dominance at 40 per cent of the total transactions in the concerned market.